ctownsen357/Dockerfiles/README.md

 variable that can be set.
 After I start digging in I realize that I'm basically learning someone's custom framework around Docker and all I really wanted was a simple base to work from.

 This repo is intented to be a collection of minimal examples to get the target functionality up and running as quickly as possible so that I can get my work done and move on.
-Sometimes it involves hackiness that isn't pretty.